-The Trust has a Data Protection Officer, David Watling, who may be contacted at david.watling@chi.ac.uk.
-He has the overall Responsibility for Data protection across the Trust and will be the link with the Information Commissioners Office on behalf of all of the schools in the Trust.
-His name and contact details should be on each schools website.
+The Trust has a Data Protection Officer, Louise Birch, who may be contacted at unicat@chi.ac.uk.
+She has the overall Responsibility for Data protection across the Trust and will be the link with the Information Commissioners Office on behalf of all of the schools in the Trust.
+Her name and contact details should be on each school's website.